Litigation Tracker

 National Association of Agriculture Employees v.
 Trump, Case No. 1:25-cv-02657 (D.D.C.).
 Filed August 13, 2025.

 National Weather Service Employees Organization v.
 Trump, Case No. 1:25-cv-02947 (D.D.C.).
 The NWSEO and the Patent Office Professional Association filed this case on September 2, 2025, following the August 28 executive order.
+On October 24, Plaintiff Unions filed a motion for a preliminary injunction.
+The court has rescheduled oral argument for December 10, 2025, at 1:30 PM.

 National Treasury Employees Union v.
 Trump, Case No. 1:25-cv-02990 (D.D.C.).
 Filed September 3, 2025.

 American Federation of State, County and Municipal Employees, AFL-CIO v.
 Trump, Case No. 1:25-cv-03306 (D.D.C.).
 On September 19, AFSCME and AFGE filed a complaint and a motion for a preliminary injunction based on the August 28 EO stripping employees at USAGM and VOA of their collective bargaining rights.
+On November 18, the court granted Plaintiffs’ motion for a preliminary injunction, and ordered that “all Defendants, with the exception of President Trump, are enjoined from implementing Section 2 of Executive Order 14343 with respect to the Plaintiffs’ bargaining units at USAGM and all USAGM employees represented by any Plaintiff” which includes cancelling the CBA(s) between USAGM and Plaintiffs and refusing to recognize Plaintiffs as the exclusive representative for USAGM employees.

 Department of Defense v.
 American Federation of Government Employees, Case No. 6:25-cv-00119 (W.D.
 Tex.)
 On April 21, 2025, AFGE filed a motion to dismiss.
 On July 23, the district court granted the motion to dismiss, asserting that (1) there were not any redressable injuries to confer standing, and (2) Plaintiffs sought an impermissible advisory opinion.
 On September 19, the Government filed a notice of appeal.